mdmehedihasan212/wedding-photography-service/README.md

 Site features :
 * I use javascript es6 function, react router v6.
+* I use protected auth for requireAuth function and route.
+* I use custom hooks and custom link for active link show.
 * I use firebase authentication email, google, facebook, github for registration user.
-* I use framework react bootstrap and react-firebase-hooks, react toastify, react icon.
+* I use framework react bootstrap and react-firebase-hooks, react toastify.
+* I use react icon and react leaflet for better web look.
 * This site responsive with media queries.